Redditor Seeks To Know If It Was A Bad Move To Leave An Unleashed Dog In The Office As He Barks At Strangers

 Creating a Safe Space

 To mitigate undesirable barking behavior, creating a safe space for the dog in the office is essential.
-According to studies from the American Humane Association, designated areas where dogs can retreat when feeling overwhelmed can significantly reduce stress levels.
 For the Redditor's situation, setting up a cozy area with familiar items, such as a favorite blanket or toy, can help the dog feel more secure.
 This proactive approach can lead to a decrease in anxiety-driven behaviors, allowing for more harmonious interactions with strangers.

 20. It's not a house but a business